-Presentation Due date: Class 9 Weight: 10%
+Presentation Due date: Class 8 & 9 Weight: 10%

-Each student will make a 10- to 15-minute PowerPoint presentation on the relevant findings from his or her reflective papers or from a topic of choice related to the course, but it must be pre-approved by the facilitator.
+Each student will make a 10- to 15-minute PowerPoint presentation on the relevant findings from their reflective papers.
 Students are to be prepared to respond to questions from class members.
 Students will be individually evaluated according to the attached rubric: Oral Presentation Rubric.